 Left side Stroke

-A left-side stroke happens when the blood supply to the left side of the brain is interrupted.
-Without oxygen and nutrients from blood, the brain tissue quickly dies.
+A left brain stroke happens when the blood supply to the left side of the brain is interrupted.
+Blood brings oxygen and nutrients to brain tissue.
+When blood flow is stopped, the brain tissue quickly dies.

 |Copyright © Nucleus Medical Media, Inc.|